-There are several topics within corporate compliance that mainly have to do with internal compliance.
+There are several topics within corporate and small business compliance that mainly have to do with internal compliance.
 These issues concern C- or S-corporations that need to maintain compliance in order to enjoy the status and benefits of a corporation.
 This includes holding director and shareholder meetings, updating bylaws, issuing stock, recording stock transfers, and more.
 It’s also important that companies maintain accurate documentation for their board’s actions and decisions.

 In addition to the articles of incorporation, bylaws are documents that you write when you start a company.
 These are instructions and regulations that govern the functioning of the corporation and are set by the board of directors.
-They include information about the corporation, shareholder information, annual meetings, information about the Board of Directors, financial audits, and other provisions.
+They include information about the corporation, shareholder information, annual meetings, the Board of Directors, financial audits, and other provisions.

 In addition to these basic small business compliance requirements, there are others that need to be considered.
 These may be laws that are specific to the industry your business is a part of.
 If you are uncertain, an expert on the matter such as BizCentral USA can provide guidance.

-Why is Small Business Compliance so Important?
+Why Is Small Business Compliance So Important?

 As we have mentioned previously, policies and regulations are enforced to govern the functions of a business to ensure it is not being unethical.
 By not making it a priority, you risk missing out on some great opportunities for growth.
 The concept here is to make sure the business is acting responsibly.